 A syllabus is generally written by your instructor and contains all kinds of information pertaining to your course.
-Your syllabus will usually begin with the basic details of the course, such as the course name and number, your instructor's name and contact information, and the time and location that the course meets (or
+Your syllabus will usually begin with the basic details of the course, such as the course name and number, your instructor's name and contact information, and the time and location that the course meets, or the course website, if applicable.

-EXAMPLE Below is an example of what a syllabus may look like.
+Below is an example of what a syllabus may look like.